ricaalorro-afk/ricaalorro-afk/ReadMe.md

 # 💫 About Me:
 Aspiring QA & Data Engineer | IT Student<br>Passionate about data visualization, pipelines, and software quality.
-Skilled in Power BI, Tableau, R Studio, and Postman.
+Exploring Power BI, Tableau, R Studio, and Postman.
 Managing projects with Jira and Trello.
 Detail-oriented, results-driven, and ready to bring value to a team.

 ## 🌐 Socials: